WICG/web-app-launch/explainer.md

 ### Addressing malicious or poorly written sites

-not-a-great-experience.com could register a `launch` handler that just calls `preventDefault` without doing anything.
+not-a-great-experience.com could register a `launch` handler that just does nothing.
 This would result in a poor user experience as the user could click links into the site, or share files with the site and nothing would happen.

 Similarly, slow-experience.com may unintentionally do a lot of processing in the `launch` event handler before it opens any UI surface.
 The user could open a file that would be handled by the app and not see anything for a long time.
 This would also be a poor user experience.